 Hawaii legend says that Kilauea Volcano is home to Pele, the Hawaiian goddess of fire and volcanoes.
 But more than legend, this Big Island volcano is one of the most famous on the planet due to its frequent activity.
 This Hawaiian eruption has been continuous for more than 30 years.
 In the last 1100 years, the Kīlauea eruption has covered more than 500 square miles (1,300 square km) of the Big Island with lava.

-The current Kilauea eruption is called the Pu'u 'Ō'ō eruption, named for the vent along Kilauea’s east rift zone from which lava is spewing.
+The current Kilauea eruption is called the Pu'u 'Ō'ō eruption, named for the vent along the east rift zone from which lava is spewing.
 Since the Pu'u 'Ō'ō Crater began erupting on January 3, 1983, its lava flows have destroyed over 180 structures (mostly homes, but also churches and native temples [heiau]).

-While most eruptions have flowed southeast toward the ocean, on June 27, 2014 a new outbreak along the northeast flank of Pu'u 'Ō'ō began flowing northeast.
+While most of Kilauea's eruptions have flowed southeast toward the ocean, on June 27, 2014 a new outbreak along the northeast flank of Pu'u 'Ō'ō began flowing northeast.
 By late October, 2014 the flow had entered the town of Pahoa.
 The lava continued to advance slowly, and on November 11, 2014 the first home was destroyed.
 That flow has currently stopped.

 New land is being added to the Big island for the first time in nearly three years.
 There is no way of knowing how long the lava ocean entry will last, but for now volcano goddess Pele is putting on quite a show!